-The Subcommittee chair will notify the NOP, within 60 days of receiving the TR, that the TR is sufficient.
-If the TR is not found sufficient, the Subcommittee must provide the NOP with an explanation of why, including a request for additional information or improvements.
+The Subcommittee chair will notify the NOP, within 60 days of receiving a TR, that it is sufficient.
+If a TR is found insufficient, the Subcommittee must provide the NOP with an explanation of why, including a request for additional information or improvements.

 If necessary, the NOP will seek improvements or supplemental information from the contractor.
-Once the Technical Reports are deemed sufficient, the NOP will post on the NOP website.
+Once a Technical Report is deemed sufficient, the NOP will post it on the NOP website.